 \section{Abstract}

-We characterize the sets of solvability for Hermite bivariate interpolation problems when the sum of multiplicities is at most $2n + 2$, with $n$ the degree of the polynomial space.
+We characterize the sets of solvability for Hermite multivariate interpolation problems when the sum of multiplicities is at most $2n + 2$, with $n$ the degree of the polynomial space.
 This result extends an earlier theorem (2000) by one of the authors concerning the case $2n+1$.
-The latter theorem, in turn, can be regarded as a natural generalization of a classical theorem of Severi (1921).
+The latter theorem, in turn, can be regarded as a natural extension of a classical Theorem of Severi (1921).